Welcome to Maple Class for Summer Term 2026

 Welcome back to school.
 Hope you have all had a good break.

-This term, Maple class will continue to be taught by Miss Searle, Monday to Thursday, Mr Cole (apprentice teacher), and Mr Lewis on a Friday.
+This term, Maple class will continue to be taught by Miss Searle, Monday to Thursday and Mr Lewis on a Friday.

-Mrs Bufton works with the class every morning and some afternoons.
+Mrs Bufton works within the class every morning and some afternoons.

-That is the Maple Team for the Spring Term.
+That is the Maple Team for the Summer Term.
 Please come and see us or get in touch if you have any queries at all.

-We also continue to have two volunteers: Judy Balderson with Kerry (our therapy dog), come to support reading most Mondays.
+We also continue to have two volunteers: Judy Balderson with Kerry (our therapy dog) and they come to support reading most Mondays.
 Nicky Thomas (who is completing a Teaching and Learning in Schools, Level 2 course) joins us most Wednesdays.

 Curriculum Plans

-PE is every Monday and this term it will be outside learning gymnastics and dance, (so PE will be in the hall.)
-Please try and leave PE kits in school as they may be needed at other times.
+PE is every Thursday afternoon with Mr Cox and this term it will be outside learning striking skills and athletics, (so PE will be outside.)
+Please try and leave PE kits in school as they may be needed at other times, especially leading up to sports day.
 PE will either be taught by Mr Cox or Miss Searle.
-We will also be swimming in Leominster Halo Leisure Centre.
-It will be a two-week intensive swimming course starting on 9th March 2026.

-Forest school won’t begin until after January, weather permitting.
-I will keep you informed of dates when the weather is more stable.
-On Forest School days, children come to school dressed for Forest School (long-sleeved tops and long trousers with appropriate footwear and rainwear), and if they wish, they can change into other clothing upon returning to school.
+Forest school will be every Thursday morning.
+On Forest School days children come to school dressed for Forest School, (long sleeved tops and long trousers with appropriate footwear and rain/sun wear), and if they would like, they can change into other clothing when they get back to school.

 Values of the month.
 (These values are the focus for our assemblies and are reinforced during PSHE lessons).